MultifactorLab/MultiDirectory-CI/README.md

 4. Generate `.env` file with:

-    Run `./setup.sh` for Unix systems or `./setup.bat` fow Windows, then follow instructions.
+    Run `./setup.sh` for Unix systems or `./setup.bat` for Windows, then follow instructions.
     After generating `.env` file, services are ready to deploy

 5. Start services with command: